 The three-quarter Clinical Residency course series provides students in the extended degree program an opportunity to apply new skills in their current employment setting or to explore new areas of specialty practice in approved domestic or international clinical settings.
 The MEDEX Clinical Residency courses (offered for three consecutive quarters) will provide the opportunity for students to accomplish one of three selected goals each quarter.
 Students will make their own individual arrangements for these experiences, which must be approved by the Extended MEDEX Degree Director and the MEDEX Clinical Training Office.
 Students will be responsible for any training and travel costs involved in their chosen experience.
 Students are also responsible for obtaining appropriate liability coverage, immunizations and background checks for any residency experience not based at their current place of employment.

 See overall Capstone Project description.
-During this quarter students will continue with the activities described in their project plan and begin collecting results (if applicable) in anticipation of subsequent work on reporting about the project.
-A quarterly progress report is required.
+During this quarter students will continue with the activities described in their project plan and begin work on reporting about the project.
+A partial draft is required.

 MEDEX 536: Health Policy for Practicing Clinicians – Online (4 credits)

 This course provides an overview of how US health policy is developed and the politics involved in the decision-making process.
 Insight into the legislative process combined with a broader understanding of the major healthcare issues facing the country will help to situate an individual’s clinical practice within the context of our nation’s health delivery system.